Will There Be Personal Recognition in Heaven?

 Surely, for a promise that is incapable of being recognized as such is no promise at all!
 If we shall know Abraham, Isaac, and Jacob, does it not inevitably follow that those venerable men (grandfather, father, and son) also will know each other?
 The question hardly requires a response.

 There is a form of argument, used frequently in the New Testament, known as a fortiori reasoning.
 It suggests that where there are two similar propositions to be proved, one more difficult than the other, if the harder is demonstrated first, the easier is assumed to be established.

-For instance, if God cares for the birds (lesser creatures), surely he will care for his people (the greater) (Matthew 6:26).
-If our Father has already given his Son, will he not supply us with other gifts as well (Romans 8:32)?
+For instance, if God cares for the birds (lesser creatures), surely he will care for his people (the greater) (Mt.
+6:26).
+If our Father has already given his Son, will he not supply us with other gifts as well (Rom.
+8:32)?

-In spite of the fact that these Old Testament saints had been dead for centuries, the apostles clearly recognized them, for Peter proposed the building of three tabernacles—one for Christ, one for Moses, and one for Elijah (17:4).
+In spite of the fact that these Old Testament saints had been dead for centuries, the apostles clearly recognized them, for Peter proposed the building of three tabernacles—one for Christ, one for Moses, and one for Elijah (Mt.
+17:4).

 The point is this: if this context teaches that those whom we have not personally known on earth can be recognized after death, then surely it must imply that those whom we have known in time will be familiar to us in the future state.

 In Matthew 25:31ff, Christ spoke of the great day of judgment.
 He describes a conversation that might occur at that time.
 To the righteous he says: